-Registrations are now open and preparations for ChefConf '22 are in full swing for the upcoming hybrid event.
-From September 11 to 14, at the Westin Seaport Hotel in Boston, we will host a series of keynotes, panel discussions, and breakout sessions dedicated to our sector of DevSecOps.
+Registrations are now open and preparations for ChefConf '22 are in full swing for the upcoming virtual event.
+From September 12 to 13, we will host a series of keynotes, panel discussions, and breakout sessions dedicated to our sector of DevSecOps.
 We have an invitation-only executive track for Progress 360, a discovery zone to learn and meet the teams from all our Progress Business Units, and of course, our invited industry experts.
 Do you have a story of how Chef Products helped you get to the market faster, saved you time and expenses, and provided first-class security automation - we would love to hear your Chef story.

 We want to add to our speaker list, and it could be you.
 We are also looking for topics that support the following themes:

 - Compliance & Security - Addressing CISO and others focused on security

 - IT Operations - Focusing on DevOps planning and execution

 - IT Leadership - Appealing to those responsible for managing DevOps